 In the Case-Shiller Home Price Index above, US home prices have risen at a similar rate as the rate of inflation, or CPI.
 If you are a real estate investor, and you expect the trend of the past 50+ years of inflation to continue, then you should invest in real estate.
 Inflation is one of the primary requirements to invest in real estate for price appreciation.

 Having positive inflation is the most important requirement to invest in real estate.
 All of the other advantages discussed in this post require positive inflation to work or else they are not effective.
-In some cases it is even possible that without inflation these advantage could even become detrimental to your real estate investments.
+In some cases, it is even possible that without inflation this advantage could even become detrimental to your real estate investments.

-Investing in real estate is relatively easy to analyse because most of the advantages that this asset holds are predictable.
+Investing in real estate is relatively easy to analyze because most of the advantages that this asset holds are predictable.
 Tax benefits, rents, debt reduction are all predictable.
 The one thing that is not predictable is price appreciation.
-In general I don’t think that investing in real estate for price appreciation is a good strategy.
+In general, I don’t think that investing in real estate for price appreciation is a good strategy.
 2006-2011 showed us the flaws in this approach to investing.

 Since you can clearly see that inflation is probably the most important factor in the price appreciation of real estate, let’s take a look at how this impacts the price of a home.

-If you want to know more about how deflation effects real estate, then you should read the next post in this series, Deflation – How a Mortgage Can Destroy Your Real Estate Wealth.
+If you want to know more about how deflation affects real estate, then you should read the next post in this series, Deflation – How a Mortgage Can Destroy Your Real Estate Wealth.

 How Inflation Affects Real Estate Cash Flow (Rent)